The name of Crayola's new blue color is ....

-Earlier this year, Crayola announced it was retiring its Dandelion color and replacing it with a different color, which it called YInMn blue.
+Earlier this year, Crayola announced it was retiring its Dandelion color and replacing it with a different color, inspired by the YInMn blue pigment discovered in 2009.

-Clearly, it was not a very fun or kid-friendly name.
-(The blue pigment that inspired the color is comprised in part of the elements yttrium, indium and manganese.)
-So Crayola asked fans to vote on a new name.
+The pigment's name isn't very fun or kid-friendly.
+(YInMn blue is comprised in part of the elements yttrium, indium and manganese.)
+So Crayola asked fans to vote on a name for its new crayon.
 On Thursday, the results of that vote were announced.

 Please say hello to ...
 Bluetiful!